ittia-research/check/README.md

 - [ ] Add support for URL input
 - [ ] Performance benchmark.

-#### LLM
+LLM
-- [ ] Better way to handle LLM output formats: list, JSON.
+- [ ] Better way to handle LLM output formating: list, JSON.

-#### Contexts
+Contexts
 - [ ] Filter out non-related contexts before send for verdict

 ### Toolchain
 - [ ] Evaluate data quality of searching and url fetching.
 Better error handle.
-- [ ] Use multiple sources for fact check.
+- [ ] Use multiple sources for factcheck.

 ### Extend
 - [ ] To other types of media: image, audio, video, etc.
 - [ ] Shall we try to anser questions if provided.
 - [ ] Multi-language support.
 - [ ] Add logging and long-term memory.
-- [ ] Intergrate with other fact check services.
+- [ ] Intergrate with other factcheck services.

 ### Calculate
 - [ ] Shall we calculate percentage of true and false in the input?
 Any better calculation than items count?

-## Support
-Please contact if you can provide resources for this project:
-- AI API credits
-- Direct finance support
-- Data sources

 ## References
 ### Reports
 - [ ] AI-generated misinformation
-### Fact Check
+### Factcheck
 - https://www.bmi.bund.de/SharedDocs/schwerpunkte/EN/disinformation/examples-of-russian-disinformation-and-the-facts.html

 ## Thanks